howprice/SDL_shadercross_build/README.md

     git submodule update --init --recursive

+Use the provided build.sh and build.bat scripts to build on Linux or Windows.
+On Windows, this script should be run from a Visual Studio Developer command prompt.

 ## Why

 - I am working on a cross platform Windows + Linux project using SDL3 GPU